Weetsy/wsuv-dsc-flutter-demo/README.md

 You can use any of the editors listed, but for this workshop I will be using Visual Studio Code.

+If you are using Visual Studio Code you can create a project directly from the IDE.
+On the menu bar, click View -> Command Palette and in the text field type in `flutter` and click Flutter: New Project.

 ## Cloning The Completed Project

 To use the completed project, you must first clone it using `git clone https://github.com/Weetsy/wsuv_dsc_flutter_demo.git` or download the zip from the github repository.
 To open the project in VS Code go to File -> Open Folder and select the cloned project folder.